 Distribution of Premium among multiple FTCs must be done in a manner that is equitable for all Premium Participants.

-- It is most straightforward to distribute Premium among different groups according to the number of Premium Participants in each group.
-This is the most equitable distribution when all Premium Participants are workers (i.e. when no farmers are included). - It may be desirable to distribute according to other factors, for instance volume delivered by a group, or time spent on Fair Trade product.
+• It is most straightforward to distribute Premium among different groups according to the number of Premium Participants in each group.
+This is the most equitable distribution when all Premium Participants are workers (i.e., when no farmers are included).